University of Calgary

 Project Owner: University of Calgary

 The University of Calgary continues to upgrade and expand its public spaces on campus and with every new building project, comes new and exciting hardscape designs for the faculty and students that call the UofC home.
-The Taylor Institute for Teaching & Learning is one of several new buildings on campus that reflect the new approach using contemporary modern design.
+The Taylor Institute for Teaching & Learning, with landscapes designed by O2 design architecture, is one of several new buildings on campus that reflect the new approach using contemporary modern design.

 Design Inspiration and The Use of Interlocking Concrete Pavers